System Design Space

 Читать обзор

-The Software Architecture section helps you design systems as evolvable engineering structures, not as disconnected local solutions.
-Architecture determines change boundaries, reliability profile, operating cost and product growth velocity.
+The Software Architecture section helps you treat systems as long-lived engineering assets, not as a pile of local optimizations.
+Architecture shapes change boundaries, reliability expectations, operating cost, and the pace at which a product can keep evolving.

-This chapter connects System Design with architecture reasoning: how to choose architectural style, document trade-offs and evolve systems over a long lifecycle.
+This chapter connects system design with architecture reasoning: how to choose an architectural style, document trade-offs, and evolve a system over a long lifecycle.

 Why this section matters